-Audit Committee's Report
+Tons Lightology Inc. Audit Committee's Report

-The Board of Directors had prepared and presented the Company's 2022 business report, financial report, and statement of retained earnings, of which, the financial report was consigned by the Board of Directors to be audited by CPA HUNG, report issued.
+The Board of Directors had prepared and presented the Company's 2023 business report, financial report, and statement of retained earnings, of which, the financial report was consigned by the Board of Directors to be audited by CPA HUNG, SHU-HUA and CPA WANG, YU-CHUAN of PWC Taiwan with an independent auditor's report issued.

-SHU-HUA and CPA LIU, MEI-LAN of PWC Taiwan with an independent auditor's earnings without finding any nonconformity against the governing law and regulations.
-Also, we have issued this Audit Committee's report in conformity with
+We have reviewed the said business report, financial report, and statement of retained earnings without finding any nonconformity against the governing law and regulations.
+Also, we have issued this Audit Committee's report in conformity with Article 219 of the Company Law.